No. 20 Illinois takes road win streak into matchup with Penn State - WTOP News

 Philadelphia; Saturday, 7 p.m.
 EST

-BOTTOM LINE: No. 20 Illinois hits the road against Penn State aiming to continue its three-game road winning streak.
+BOTTOM LINE: No. 20 Illinois visits Penn State aiming to extend its three-game road winning streak.

-The Nittany Lions have gone 7-1 at home.
-Penn State averages 79.1 points and has outscored opponents by 4.8 points per game.
+The Nittany Lions are 7-1 in home games.
+Penn State scores 79.1 points and has outscored opponents by 4.8 points per game.

-The Fighting Illini have gone 1-1 against Big Ten opponents.
-Illinois is 2-0 when it wins the turnover battle and averages 9.8 turnovers per game.
+The Fighting Illini are 1-1 against Big Ten opponents.
+Illinois averages 9.8 turnovers per game and is 2-0 when winning the turnover battle.

 Penn State makes 48.8% of its shots from the field this season, which is 8.8 percentage points higher than Illinois has allowed to its opponents (40.0%).
-Illinois averages 13.9 more points per game (88.2) than Penn State gives up to opponents (74.3).
+Illinois has shot at a 48.4% rate from the field this season, 0.2 percentage points greater than the 48.2% shooting opponents of Penn State have averaged.

-The Nittany Lions and Fighting Illini meet Saturday for the first time in Big Ten play this season.
+The Nittany Lions and Fighting Illini square off Saturday for the first time in conference play this season.

-TOP PERFORMERS: Kayden Mingo is scoring 14.8 points per game with 4.1 rebounds and 4.5 assists for the Nittany Lions.
-Freddie Filione V is averaging 15.6 points and 3.4 rebounds while shooting 52.6% over the last 10 games.
+TOP PERFORMERS: Kayden Mingo is scoring 14.8 points per game and averaging 4.1 rebounds for the Nittany Lions.
+Freddie Filione V is averaging 1.7 made 3-pointers over the last 10 games.

-Keaton Wagler is shooting 46.0% and averaging 15.3 points for the Fighting Illini.
-David Mirkovic is averaging 1.3 made 3-pointers over the last 10 games.
+David Mirkovic is averaging 13.1 points and 8.3 rebounds for the Fighting Illini.
+Keaton Wagler is averaging 2.4 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Nittany Lions: 6-4, averaging 78.5 points, 26.6 rebounds, 13.9 assists, 8.3 steals and 2.0 blocks per game while shooting 48.4% from the field.
 Their opponents have averaged 78.4 points per game.